Whether you have back, neck, or pregnancy pain, your sleep posture makes a big difference in how you feel each morning.

 In third place: on your side with legs bent upwards

-Sleeping on your side with your legs bent upwards—also known as the fetal position—is the most common sleep pose (41% of adults sleep this way).
+Sleeping on your side with your legs bent upwards — also known as the fetal position — is the most common sleep pose (41 percent of adults sleep this way).
 Though it’s a popular option, this posture prevents your neck and upper back from reaching a neutral position.
 The fetal position also promotes an uneven distribution of weight, which can cause sore joints and back pain.
 You can help reduce your odds of waking up in pain by keeping your bending angle relaxed as opposed to tucking your chin to your chest and pulling your knees up as high as they can go.

 While this is the third-best sleep posture for most, sleeping on your side with bent legs is the best sleeping position for pregnant women.
 It provides the most comfort and safety for a growing abdomen, and sleeping on the left side adds the extra benefits of boosting blood and nutrients to the baby.
 For added support, pregnant women may add a pillow between their bent legs and knees.